GitbookIO/slate-edit-list/README.md

 #### `transforms.wrapInList`

-`plugin.transforms.wrapInList(transform: Transform, ordered: Boolean?) => Transform`
+`plugin.transforms.wrapInList(transform: Transform, ordered: Boolean?, data: Object|Data?) => Transform`

 Wrap the current blocks in list items.
+You can pass optional data for the created list container.

 #### `transforms.unwrapList`

-`plugin.transforms.unwrapList(transform: Transform, ordered: Boolean?) => Transform`
+`plugin.transforms.unwrapList(transform: Transform) => Transform`

 Unwrap all items at range from their list.